 Map your critical systems.
 Identify customer-facing applications, payment processing systems, and core banking platforms that fall under DORA's scope.
 For each system, document current controls (if any), known gaps, and regulatory obligations specific to that system.

-Select 2-3 pilot systems that represent different risk profiles, for example, one customer-facing web application, one API gateway, and one internal data processing service.
-These pilots will validate your governance model before expanding it across the organization.
+Select 2-3 pilot systems that represent different risk profiles: one customer-facing web application, one API gateway, and one internal data processing service.
+These pilots will validate your governance model before you expand it across the organisation.

 Weeks 4-6: Implement Minimal Viable Controls